 When planning your travel between Greece and Italy you can take into consideration two options - a ferry crossing or a flight.
-Ferries on these routes carry both passengers and cars, and take anywhere from 8 hours (ferries departing from Bari or Brindisi), to over 24 hours (those departing from Venice or Trieste).
+Ferries on these routes carry both passengers and cars, and take anywhere from 8 hours (ferries departing from Bari or Brindisi), to over 24 hours (those departing from Venice).
 For a more comfortable and faster journey you should consider taking a plane.

 There is a huge choice of flights between Greece and Italy.
 The Greek company Aegean Airlines has direct flights between Athens and both Rome and Milan throughout the year.
 Other routes available with this company are those from Athens to Bari, Catania, Naples, Pisa and Venice - but only during the summer season.
 In addition, Aegean Airlines flies several times per week from Venice to Rhodes (2h 30 minutes flight).